vippsas/vipps-recurring-api/vipps-recurring-api.md

 When a charge has reached its `due` date, the status of the charge will be `DUE` until the charge is successful, for as long as the merchant has specified with `retryDays`.
-On other words: There are no status updates while Vipps is attempting to charge.
+In other words, there will be no status updates while we are attempting to charge.

-**Important:** Vipps does not "leak" the customers' information about insufficient funds, blocked cards, etc. Users are informed about all such problems in Vipps, which is the only place they can be corrected.
-The merchant's customer service should always ask the user to check in Vipps if a charge has failed.
+**Important:** We do not "leak" the customers' information about insufficient funds, blocked cards, or other problems.
+Users are informed about all such problems in the Vipps MobilePay app, which is the only place they can be corrected.
+The merchant's customer service should always ask the user to check in the app if a charge has failed.

-**Please note:** Payments _might_ get processed any time during the day (07:00 UTC - 23:59 UTC) due to special circumstances requiring it.
+**Please note:** Payments *might* get processed any time during the day (07:00 UTC - 23:59 UTC) due to special circumstances requiring it.

-**Please note:** Since payments _can_ be processed any time (07:00UTC - 23:59 UTC)
-it is advisable to fetch the charge at/after 00:00 UTC the day after the last retry day to be sure you get the last status.
+**Please note:** Since payments *can* be processed any time (07:00UTC - 23:59 UTC) it is advisable to fetch the charge at/after 00:00 UTC the day after the last retry day to be sure you get the last status.

 ### Charge retries

-Vipps will retry the charge for the number of days specified in `retryDays`.
+We will retry the charge for the number of days specified in `retryDays`.
 The maximum number of `retryDays` is 14.

 This means that if the user's card has insufficient funds, the card has expired, the card is invalid, etc.: The user is notified and can correct the problem.
-Vipps will make sure the user is able to pay.
+We will make sure the user is able to pay.

-**IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant, but helps the user to correct any problems in Vipps.
+**IMPORTANT:** We don't provide details about each charge attempt to the merchant, but we do help the user to correct any problems in the Vipps MobilePay app.
-This results in a _very_ high success rate for charges.
+This results in a *very* high success rate for charges.

 The `retryDays` are not tied to the agreement’s interval.
 This means that a charge can be retried for a maximum of 14 days even though the next interval has started.